Fun Things to Do With Magnets: Cool Experiments and Tricks

 This is a really cool thing to do with your magnets because it's simple and captivating, and it doesn't require a huge investment.
-In fact, you should probably be able to gather everything you need for just a few bucks.
+In fact, you should be able to gather everything for just a few bucks at your hardware store.

 Have you ever heard of ferrofluids before?
 They're essentially liquids that react strongly to a magnetic force, and if you have ferrofluids and a magnet, it's one of the coolest things you can mess around with!

 Any ferrofluid experiments should be done with adult supervision, since many of the substances are toxic and shouldn't be handled without gloves on.